Bond Yields

 Perpetuities are bonds that are not redeemable and pay only interest, but pay it indefinitely — hence the name.
 They do not mature and, thus, the principal is never repaid.
 They were first issued by the British government in the 1850's, and were called consols, and some perpetuities were issued by the U.S. Treasury, but perpetuities are very rare today.

 The price of a perpetuity = the present value of all future payments.
-While this forms an infinite series, it does have a finite limit, because successive terms become smaller and smaller, and that limit is the following:
+While this forms an infinite series, it does have a finite limit, because successive terms become smaller and smaller:

 Consequently, the yield of a perpetuity is calculated as the current yield: